GGLAB-KU/metric-based-in-context-learning/BERTPrec-Selected Examples/README.md

+These are all examples selected using BERTPrecision scores.

 The "ASSET" folder refers to SARI-selected examples on the ASSET dataset, and the "TurkCorpus" folder refers to SARI-selected examples on the TurkCorpus dataset.
 The ASSET examples are evaluated on the ASSET dataset, and the TurkCorpus examples are evaluated on the TurkCorpus dataset.

 Each folder has "Babbage," "Curie," and "DV3" subfolders, which refer to the different models outputs.
 The numbers at the ends of the files refers to the number of examples used for prompting.